seshanbrothers/projects/PIX3LPLOTT3R/SCRIB3/README.md

 <img src="PenHolder.JPG" align="center" height="500">

-**Step 4: Adjust Code** We have created different images you can choose from.
+**Step 4: Adjust Code** Download the .ev3 file and images provided.
+We have created different images you can choose from.
 We have set up the code to have four images at a time.
 The default images in the code are: A photo of the Seshan Brothers who created this project, the Taj Mahal, MINDSTORMS Expert Marc-Andre Bazergui and XX.
 You can either print one of those four, or upload your own images and modify the code.
 Note: To create alternative images in a format that is recognized by the EV3, you will have to run a small Python Script.

 <img src="MarcAndreBazergui.JPG" align="left" height="250">
 <img src="SeshanBrothers.JPG" align="right" height="250">